 Situated at the foot of Mount Uludağ in northwestern Turkey, Bursa is a testament to the grandeur and power amassed by the Ottoman Empire.
 Founded in 1299 by Osman I, this city was an influential political and economic center for centuries.

-Due to its groundbreaking urban design, Bursa was a significant model for forthcoming Ottoman cities.
-Additionally, the neighboring village of Cumalıkızık, which showcased the vakıf system, played a crucial role in supporting the growth and progress of the capital city.
+Due to its groundbreaking urban design, the Bursa was a significant model for forthcoming Ottoman cities.
+Additionally, the neighboring village of Cumalıkızık, which showcased the vakıf system, played a crucial role in supporting the capital city’s growth and progress.

 Ephesus